ezchung/DSA-train/Etc/searching algos/sorting_algo.md

 - Gradually putting the numbers in the right place.
 Take the newest and compare to the left value and then continue if condition satisfied.

  Time Complexity: O(N^2)
+ Good at online algorithm (numbers getting sorted in along the way)

 ### PsuedoCode
 - Start by picking the second element in the array